xubowenhaoren/Birdify/README.md

 ### What worked well and didn’t and WHY do you think that’s the case?

 ### Did you learn anything?

+We found an empirical rule from the training:

+- Small networks (such as InceptionV4) require less time for each epoch (when using the same GPU).
+However, they take more epochs to reduce their loss.
+- Bigger networks (such as EfficientNetV1-B5) require more time for each epoch.
+For instance, when using the same image resolution (512*512) and the maximum batch size as the Google Colab GPU permits, a typical EfficientNetV1-B5 epoch requires 60 minutes whereas an InceptionV4 epoch requires only 30 minutes.
+Nevertheless, Bigger networks requires less epochs to reduce the loss.

 ### Can anything in this project apply more broadly to other projects?